damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 We do this in the following ways:

-- Maintain a [Social media](/handbook/marketing/developer-marketing/social-media/) presence which is friendly and responsive.
+- Maintain a [social media](/handbook/marketing/developer-marketing/social-media/) presence which is friendly and responsive.
 - Publish an active [blog](/handbook/marketing/developer-marketing/blog/) with useful content relevant to GitLab users.
 - Introduce [monthly themes](/handbook/marketing/developer-marketing/monthly/) exploring content from multiple perspectives, and levels of experience.
 - Host [webcasts](/handbook/marketing/developer-marketing/webcasts/) which welcome newcomers, celebrate with existing users, and provide access to expertise.
-- Provide [Community](/handbook/marketing/developer-marketing/community/) support for events to connect people.
+- Provide [community](/handbook/marketing/developer-marketing/community/) support for events to connect people.
 - Publish a twice-monthly newsletter.